 - Necessary to protect and ensure the rights and interests of the employees and clients of the University.

-Tips for identifying records in your office which may be vital are outlined in How do you Identify a Vital Record.
+We provide tips for identifying vital records in your office in the guide How do you Identify a Vital Record.
 Only a small percentage of your records will be vital.

 Most records will fall into one of the following three categories: